 Under Administrative action, the penalty imposed on a person shall be up to one thousand dollars for each violation, but not to exceed a total of fifty thousand dollars a year.

-All retailers within West Virginia must report to the West Virginia Department of Environmental Protection any brand of CED that is in non compliance of the WV CED Registration.
+All retailers within West Virginia must report to the West Virginia Department of Environmental Protection any brand of CED that is in non-compliance with the WV CED Registration.

 Please check the Manufacturer Compliance List located on this website.
 If a brand is not listed or in noncompliance please report information to the WV CED Takeback/Recycling Program.
 (See contact information)